uavster/atlante/README.md

 Contact
 =======
-If you have any suggestion, please contact the author through http://uavster.com/contact
+If you have any suggestion, please go to http://uavster.com/contact

 Contributors
 ------------